EBITDA: Full Form, Meaning, Formula, Calculation, & Importance in Business

 • Investors

 EBITDA is a metric often used in finance.
 It stands for (E - Earnings, B - before, I - Interest, T - taxes, D - Depreciation, and A - Amortisation).
 Companies use this method to measure profitability in net income.
-It is important to know the meaning of EBITDA.
+While applying for a Business Loan, it is important to know the EBITDA meaning.
 Let us understand what is EBITDA through this article.

 What Is EBITDA?